 https://developer.valvesoftware.com/wiki/Logic_playerproxy – [valvesoftware.com]

-A new viewmodel for the Hammer kick is a*signed
+A new viewmodel for the Hammer kick is assigned

 Create a logic_playerproxy entity.
 Give the entity the name "playerproxy", or any other name.